Cavity-Free Distributed Quantum Computing with Rydberg Ensembles via Collective Enhancement: Discussion and Conclusion

+We have presented a cavity-free protocol for distributed quantum computing that employs Rydberg atom ensembles to integrate high-fidelity local entanglement generation, efficient atom--photon conversion, and remote entanglement distribution over metropolitan-scale distances.
+The protocol achieves Bell-state fidelities exceeding $97.5\%$, a node efficiency $\eta_{\mathrm{node}} \approx 40\%$, and entanglement generation rates of $\approx 4\,\mathrm{kHz}$ at 20~km separation.
+These results demonstrate that practical quantum networks can be implemented without optical cavities, offering a viable platform for distributed quantum computing.

+The central advantage of the protocol is the collective enhancement inherent in the Rydberg ensemble, which enables fast local gates and directional photon emission without the fabrication and mode-matching constraints of cavity-based approaches.
+The oblate spheroid geometry ($L=2\lambda$, $R=3\lambda$), which maximises the equatorial radius $R$ within the blockade constraint $r_{\max} \leq r_b = 3.8\lambda$, achieves a directional efficiency $\eta_{\mathrm{dir}} = 73\%$, comparable to moderate-finesse optical cavities.
+Combined with the Raman mapping efficiency $\eta_{\mathrm{map}} \approx 0.55$ and gate fidelity $F_{\mathrm{gate}} \approx 0.99$, the resulting $\eta_{\mathrm{node}} \approx 0.40$ places the protocol firmly in the regime where quantum memory-enhanced repeated attempts ($M \lesssim 100$ within $T_2 > 100\,\mu$s) yield cumulative entanglement probabilities approaching $33\%$ per coherence window at metropolitan scale.

-The protocol is compatible with existing Rydberg platforms~\cite{saffman2010quantum, levine2019parallel, covey2023quantum}.
-The required laser systems (780 nm for optical transitions, 480 nm for Rydberg excitation) are commercially available.
-Detection efficiencies $\eta_{\mathrm{det}} > 95\%$ are achievable with superconducting nanowire detectors~\cite{marsili2013detecting}.
-Recent demonstrations of atom-photon entanglement over 20 km~\cite{van2020long} and atom-atom entanglement over 33 km~\cite{van2022entangling} in deployed fiber networks confirm the feasibility of the proposed 20 km operational range.
-Thus, near-term experimental realization is feasible with current technology.
+The protocol is compatible with existing Rydberg platforms~\cite{saffman2010quantum,levine2019parallel,covey2023quantum}.
+The required laser systems (780~nm for optical transitions, 480~nm for Rydberg excitation) are commercially available.
+Detector efficiencies $\eta_{\mathrm{det}} \approx 0.80$ are representative of current superconducting nanowire single-photon detectors~\cite{marsili2013detecting,li2025surpassing}; state-of-the-art devices achieve $\eta_{\mathrm{det}} > 0.95$, which would increase the entanglement rate by a further factor of $\sim1.4$.
+Recent demonstrations of atom--photon entanglement over 20~km~\cite{van2020long} and atom--atom entanglement over 33~km~\cite{van2022entangling} in deployed fiber networks confirm the feasibility of the proposed operational range.

-\emph{Conclusion}.---A complete cavity-free architecture for quantum networking based on Rydberg atom ensembles has been presented.
-By exploiting collective enhancement in both entanglement generation and photon emission, the protocol achieves performance metrics suitable for distributed quantum computing: gate fidelities $> 99\%$, Bell state fidelities $> 97.5\%$, and entanglement generation rates exceeding $600$ Hz at $20$ km separation.
-The elimination of optical cavities significantly reduces experimental complexity while maintaining competitive performance, providing a practical pathway toward scalable metropolitan-scale quantum networks.
-Future work will focus on experimental demonstration and extension to multi-node network topologies.
+Experimental implementation requires careful control of several decoherence and loss mechanisms, including leakage to nearby Rydberg states in the multilevel atomic structure~\cite{mulliken1976rydberg}, dephasing due to atomic position fluctuations~\cite{jaksch2000fast, mewes2005decoherence,jiang2016dynamical}, Raman phase noise, photon reabsorption, fiber transmission losses, and polarization instabilities~\cite{sasaki1987long,galtarossa1994polarization}.
+These can be mitigated through optimised laser detunings, magnetic-field control, and tapered pulse shaping~\cite{muller2011prospects,goerz2014robustness}.